 This will be a binding contract that states how much money you’ll need upfront before any work begins as well as how payment works throughout the process.
 This is the very last of the busy work before you’ll be able to finally break ground on your home.

 The building process for a home could take a whole blog of its own.
 But for today, it’s important that you know the building process takes time.
 It’s not an overnight process, and when groundwork needs to be down on a new build, it can take a bit longer.
-The site will need to be prepped, the foundation laid, utilities installed, walls raised, roof trusses put on, roof put on, interior work done.
+The site will need to be prepped, the foundation laid, utilities installed, walls raised, roof trusses put on, roof put on, and interior work done.

 It’s a lengthy process, but if you have the right builder, it will go smooth from start to finish, and you won’t need to worry about hitting any hiccups throughout the build.